-Basic web controls refer to the following: Text Field, Password, Text Area, Check Box, Radio Button, Image Button, Button, Drop-down List, and List.
-This topic introduces how you can use each of the basic web controls to serve different reporting requirements.
+Basic web controls refer to the following: Text Field, Password, Text Area, Checkbox, Radio Button, Image Button, Button, Drop-down List, and List.

 - A text field is a text box that displays information in one row.
 You can specify the number of characters to display and the maximum number of characters allowed in a text field.

 - A password is a special text field in which the typed password is displayed as asterisks.
 You can specify the number of characters to display and the maximum number of characters allowed in a password.